bitmakerlabs/dev_environment_setup/README.md

 ## Node.js

-You'll need node js for both javascript and the javascript runtime support rails:
+You'll need NodeJS, which can be installed with the following command:

 ```bash
 sudo apt-get install nodejs